A Special Acknowledgement To:

 University of Canberra

 Phone: (02) 6206 8395

-We are proud to acknowledge Associate Professor Dr. Charles Lemckert as the Coastal Education and Research Foundation's first ever Lifetime Member.
+We are proud to acknowledge Professor Dr. Charles Lemckert as the Coastal Education and Research Foundation's first ever Lifetime Member.
 Dr. Lemckert has always showed great support for CERF and the JCR, and even served as the Chair and Organizer of the 9th International Coastal Symposium (ICS) at Griffith University (Queensland, Australia) in 2007.
 We are honored to have Dr. Lemckert as a Lifetime Member and warmly recognize his devotion to our coastal research society.

-Associate Professor Lemckert has active research interests in the fields of physical limnology, coastal systems, environmental monitoring techniques, environmental fluid dynamics, coastal zone management and engineering education.
+Prof. Dr. Lemckert has active research interests in the fields of physical limnology, coastal systems, environmental monitoring techniques, environmental fluid dynamics, coastal zone management and engineering education.
 Along with his postgraduate students and research partners he is undertaking research studies on water treatment pond design (for recycling purposes), the dynamics of drinking water reservoirs, the study of whale migration in South East Queensland Waters, end ocean mixing dynamics.
 He is also an active member of the CRC Polymer, where he is leading a study on the evaluation of evaporation reduction techniques.

 Ali, A.; Lemckert, C.J.; Zhang, H., and Dunn, R.J.K., 2014.
 Sediment dynamics of a very shallow subtropical estuarine lake.
 Journal of Coastal Research, 30(2), 351-361.